NO MORE EYE DROPS EVER!

 Have you tried everything to keep your eyes moist?
 Eye drops, eye ointments, and even punctal plugs boost moisture or try to retain moisture, but they do not address the underlying causes of low tear production.
 Therefore, these products are limited in what they can do for you.
-When tear production is not optimal, these products do nothing to support the systemic (body-wide) process resulting in less-than-optimal tear production.
+When tear production is not optimal and dry eyes result, these products do nothing to support the systemic (body-wide) process resulting in less-than-optimal tear production.

 Your lacrimal gland produces the bulk of your tears.
 The lacrimal nerve signals the lacrimal gland to produce tears whenever you need them.
 This is part of your Parasympathetic Nervous System (the same system of the body that allows you to rest, to calm yourself, and to digest food).
 The lacrimal nerve communicates with the lacrimal gland via a chemical messenger called acetylcholine.

-The lacrimal gland receives the signal that you need more tears.
+The lacrimal nerve receives the signal that you need more tears.
 It then releases acetylcholine (the chemical messenger) which immediately instructs the lacrimal gland to pump out tears, resulting in increased moisture!

-When acetylcholine levels are low for any reason, or if the lacrimal nerve isn’t releasing acetylcholine sufficiently, tear production goes down.
+When acetylcholine levels are low for any reason, or if the lacrimal nerve isn’t releasing acetylcholine sufficiently, tear production goes down and dry eyes result.

 The release of acetylcholine declines with age and inflammation.
 And sometimes our diet and our genes make it harder for us to produce enough acetylcholine.
 When this happens, the parasympathetic nervous system is less efficient, and tear production declines.

 The Parasympathetic Nervous System also supports the vagus nerve.
 Your vagus nerve is responsible for every aspect of proper digestion, from swallowing and motility (movement of food and stool throughout your digestive tract) to normal stomach acid production, gallbladder function, and pancreatic function.
 These organs are critical for optimal digestion of nutrients.

-Additionally, your parasympathetic nervous system is the anti-inflammatory pathway of the body.
+Importantly, your vagus nerve is also the anti-inflammatory pathway of the body.
 Although some inflammation is good (and even necessary for recovery from illness or injury), chronic inflammation can be problematic — the parasympathetic nervous system (via the vagus nerve) helps retain the proper balance of inflammation.
 Proper ocular moisture depends upon both normalized tear production AND balanced, normal levels of inflammation.